Secure your Excel VBA code with our VBA code protection features

 Protect VBA Code with VBA Code Compilation

-XLS Padlock features an integrated VBA compiler: you can write Basic scripts and compile them into working bytecode not accessible to others.
+XLS Padlock features an integrated VBA compiler.
+Thus, write simple scripts and compile them into working bytecode not accessible to others.

-Turning parts of your VBA macros into compiled code allows you to secure them: the original code does not exist anymore and it cannot be copied.
-Your VBA code is definitively protected, even without VBA password protection.
+Turning parts of your VBA macros into compiled code allows you to secure them.
+In fact, the original code does not exist anymore and end users can not copy or tamper it.
+This is a definitive protection for your VBA code, and even without VBA password protection.

 For instance, see this original code: